efgonzales/efgonzales/README.md

 ### What am I up to?

-🌱 I currently work for Geosyntec Consultants, Inc. as a GIS and Environmental Data Analyst.
+🌱 I currently work as a GIS and Environmental Data Analyst and am continuing to work on my R coding skills!

 ### Education